Taylor Heinicke Player Prop Bets for NFL Week 18 | Washington vs. New York 1/9/2022

 Matchup vs. New York

-- Heinicke averaged 168 passing yards per game in two matchups against the Giants, 55.5 yards below his over/under for Sunday.
+- In two matchups against the Giants, Heinicke averaged 168 passing yards per game, 55.5 yards fewer than his over/under in Sunday's game.

-- Heinicke threw multiple touchdown passes one time over those contests against the Giants, and it was his only game with a TD pass against them.
+- Heinicke had one multiple-TD outing over those contests against the Giants.

-- The Giants are conceding 245.3 passing yards per game this year, the NFL's 15th-ranked pass defense.
+- The Giants are allowing 245.3 passing yards per game this year, the NFL's 15th-ranked pass defense.

-- With 27 passing TDs allowed this season, the Giants defense is ranked 21st in the NFL.
+- The Giants have conceded 27 passing TDs this year (1.7 per game), ranking them 21st among NFL defenses.

 Recent Performances

-- Heinicke put together a 247-yard performance against the Eagles last week, completing 75.0% of his passes with one interception.
+- In last week's outing against the Eagles, Heinicke had 247 yards while completing 75.0% of his passes with one interception.

-- He added two carries for 14 yards, averaging seven yards per carry.
+- He also carried the ball two times for 14 yards, averaging seven yards per attempt on the ground.

-- Over his last three games, Heinicke has racked up 368 passing yards (122.7 per game) while going 34-for-58 (58.6% completion percentage) and throwing one touchdown and three interceptions.
+- Heinicke has thrown for 368 yards (122.7 ypg) on 34-of-58 passing with one touchdown and three interceptions over his last three games.

 Heinicke's Washington Teammates